Last updated: September 2nd 2020.

 Conducting a rigorous evidence synthesis implies to try to minimise risks of errors and biases which may happen at all stages.
 Errors that can occur during the search include: missing search terms, unintentional misspelling of search terms, errors in the search syntax (e.g. inappropriate use of Boolean operators, see below) and inappropriate search terms.
 Such problems may be minimised when the search term identification process is conducted rigorously, and by peer-reviewing the search strategy, including within and outside the project team, during development of the Protocol (See Section 4).

 Biases (systematic errors) in the search strategy may affect the search outcomes (Song et al. 2010).
 The methods used to minimize bias should be reported in the Protocol and the final review or map.
 Minimizing bias may require 1) looking for evidence outside traditional academic electronic bibliographic sources (e.g. grey literature); 2) using multiple databases and search tools to reduce the possibility of bias in the retrieved results; and, 3) contacting organisations or individuals who may have relevant material (Bayliss & Beyer 2015).
 Some biases have been listed in Bayliss & Beyer (2015) and a few of them are reported here to be considered by project teams as appropriate: language bias (Song et al., 2010) means that studies with significant or ‘interesting’ results are more likely to be published in the English language and easier to access to than results published in other languages.
-The impact of this on synthesis outcomes is uncertain (e.g. Pham et al., 2005; Juni et al., 2002) but the way to reduce the bias is to look beyond the English language literature.
+The impacts of this on synthesis outcomes have been evaluated, and consequences of omitting non-English-language studies could be serious (e.g. providing a different direction of mean effect; Konno et al. 2020).
+The way to reduce the risk of language bias is to look beyond the English language literature.
 Prevailing paradigm bias (Bayliss & Beyer, 2015) suggests that studies relating to or supporting the prevailing paradigm or topic (for example climate change) are more likely to be published and hence discoverable.
 To reduce this bias Review Teams should not rely only on finding well known relevant studies.
 Temporal bias includes the risk that studies supporting a hypothesis are more likely to be published first (Bayliss & Beyer, 2015).
 The results may not be supported by later studies (Leimu and Koricheva, 2004).
 Due to the culture of ’the latest is best’, older articles may be overlooked and mis-interpretations perpetuated.
 The ways to reduce this bias include searching older publications, considering updating the search in the future, or test statistically whether this bias significantly affects the results of studies.
 Publication bias (Dickersin, 2005; Hopewell et al. 2007; Song et al., 2010) refers to asymmetry in the likelihood of publishing results: statistically significant results (positive results) are more likely to be accepted for publication than non-significant ones (negative results).
 This has been a source of major concern for systematic reviews and meta-analysis as it might lead to overestimating an effect/impact of an Intervention or Exposure on a Population (e.g. Gurevitch & Hedges, 1999; Rothstein et al. 2005; Lortie et al. 2007).
 To minimise this bias, searches for studies reporting non-significant results (most probably found in grey literature and studies in languages other than English) should be conducted in all systematic reviews and maps (Leimu & Koricheva 2005).

 An evidence synthesis process starts with a question that is usually structured into “building blocks” (concepts or elements), some of which are then used to develop the search strategy.
 The search strategy illustrated below is based on PICO/PECO elements which are commonly used in CEE evidence synthesis.
 Other elements and question structures exist (See Section 2).
 In any of these question structures it is possible to narrow the question (and the search) by adding additional search terms defining the Context or Setting of the question (e.g. “tropical”, “experimental”, or “pleistocene”).
 Searching for geographic location is not recommended because location names may be difficult to list or duplicate when the geographical range is broad.
 Geographical elements (e.g. name of the country) may, instead, be more efficiently used as eligibility screening criteria (see below).